DATALab-NIU/datalab-niu.github.io/site/_members/azad_tamjid_phd.md

 ---

 ## Biography
 I am pursuing a PhD in Computer Science at Northern Illinois University (Aug 2023–present), where I work as a Research Assistant at DATALab.
-My current research explores how Large Language Models (LLMs) can transform how we understand and evaluate scientific knowledge.
-My work applies retrieval-augmented LLMs to predict the scholarly impact of research papers, which expedites the evaluation process and helps to learn impact immediately.
-I also seek to explore how citations are reframed and reinterpreted across scientific literature, and to uncover how the same work is interpreted differently across disciplines and contexts in scholarly writing.
-My goal is to create a more nuanced and meaningful way of understanding scholarly impact in the science of science field.
+My current research explores using Large Language Models (LLMs) to better learn and evaluate scholarly research.
+My work applies retrieval-augmented LLMs to predict the scholarly impact of research papers, which expedites the evaluation process and helps to learn a paper's impact more quickly.
+I'm also seeking to analyze how a paper's citations are being reframed across scientific literature and to understand how the same paper can be interpreted in different contexts.

 ## Publications